shreyanshz24/EvoMarkets/README.md

 ### Finding 2: Evolutionary Simulation (Dynamic Analysis)

-We ran a 100-generation evolutionary simulation with all 10 agents to find which strategies are "Evolutionarily Stable" (i.e., which ones take over the population).
+I ran a 100-generation evolutionary simulation with all 10 agents to find which strategies are "Evolutionarily Stable" (i.e., which ones take over the population).

 **Conclusion:** No single strategy "wins."
 The market converges to a **stable, mixed ecosystem** dominated by a diverse group of "cooperative" (passive) and "retaliatory" (TFT-like) agents.
 The "aggressive" (`AlwaysDefect`) and "random" (`RandomAgent`) strategies are Evolutionarily Unstable and are driven to extinction.